 Dallas yoga studios are as diverse as this major city's other offerings.
 With over 1.2 million people, it's no wonder that Dallas also has a very active yoga scene.
-If you're new to the area or just new to yoga, check out these seven Dallas yoga studios.
+If you're new to the area or just new to yoga, check out these six Dallas yoga studios.

 Popular Yoga Studios in Dallas

 B.K.S.
 Iyengar Yoga Studio of Dallas5539 Dyer St. (214) 365-YOGA